Lawmakers hit out at ECB as bad loans standoff hardens

-Roberto Gualtieri’s comments to Reuters echoed concerns expressed by the parliament’s president Antonio Tajani this week, in what is emerging as the biggest challenge yet to the ECB as banking supervisor.
+Roberto Gualtieri’s comments to Reuters echoed concerns expressed by the parliament’s president Antonio Tajani this week, in what is emerging as the biggest challenge yet to the ECB as banks supervisor.

 The ECB recently announced timelines to set aside money for losses on new loans that have gone roughly three months unpaid, angering EU lawmakers, who are trying to draft their own rules on soured credit.